Complete Guide to Japanese Status of Residence Application Fees and Costs for New Applications, Renewals, and Changes

 Current and Future Fee Trends

-The current fixed fee schedule has been in effect since the April 1, 2025 revision.
+- The current fee schedule has been in effect since the April 1, 2025 revision

 Need to apply for or change your status of residence in Japan?